DataDog/ansible-datadog/README.md

 The `datadog_agent_major_version` variable has been introduced, to tell the module which major version of the Agent will be installed. by default, it is set to `7`.
 To install Agent 5, set it to `5`.
 To install Agent 6, set it to `6`.

+The `datadog_agent5` variable is thus obsolete and has been removed.

 The `datadog_agent_version` variable, if set, must use the major version set in `datadog_agent_major_version`.

 ### Linux repositories